Designing and implementing data pipelines for scientific discovery

 12:00-13:00

-Lab: Case studies of high-profile pipelines from various fields and industries (cohort-specific)
+Lab: Case studies of high-profile pipelines from a range of fields and industries, selected to align with the cohort’s research interests.

 13:00-14:00